-One of the key roles of the Stewardship Council is to understand and engage the various issues regarding the closure and post-closure management of Rocky Flats, and to provide a forum to foster discussions among DOE, the regulatory agencies, and community members.
+One of the key roles of the Stewardship Council is to understand and engage the various issues regarding the cleanup and post-closure management of Rocky Flats, and to provide a forum to foster discussions among DOE, the regulatory agencies, and community members.

-- 1. Review and comment on as necessary the final regulatory documents including: - a.
-Remedial Investigation/Feasibility Study (RI/FS) - b.
-Proposed Plan - c.
-CAD/ROD - d.
-Post-Closure Regulatory Agreement - e.
-Long-term Surveillance and Maintenance Plan - f.
-Environmental Protection Agency Certification - 2.
-Transmit to DOE community comments on final regulatory documents, as appropriate. - 3.
-Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations.

-- 4. Work with DOE on designing and implementing its Post-Closure Public Involvement Plan (PCPIP), including the meetings DOE identified in the PCPIP. - 5.
+- 1. Track and, as appropriate, comment on issues related to EPA certification of site cleanup and issues related to delisting of site from CERCLA, as well as other regulatory closure documents that are not finalized in 2006. - Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations and DOE status reports. - 3.
+Participate in CERCLA five-year review. - 4.
+Work with DOE on implementing its Post-Closure Public Involvement Plan (PCPIP), including the meetings DOE identified in the PCPIP. - 5.
 Review DOE budgets for implementation of DOE responsibilities. - 6.
-Participate in DOE, CDPHE, and/or EPA assessment(s) of remedy operations and effectiveness. - 7.
+Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness. - 7.
 Evaluate legal and regulatory issues regarding implementation of site-wide long-term stewardship plans and provide information to the Stewardship Council and to the community. - 8.
 Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 9.
-Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons, and entities regarding Rocky Flats.
+Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 10.
+Work with USFWS and DOE on access restrictions to DOE-retained lands, as provided in Rocky Flats Legacy Management Agreement.